 You will need some basic tools, plus a couple of ladders.
 If you don’t have ladders, you can often rent them from a hardware store or even borrow them from a friend or fellow RVer.
 You’ll want to have a nice, open paved area to lay out the fabric before mounting it onto your RV.
 As you will see from the video, we laid the new patio awning fabric on top of the old one on the ground, before putting it up.

 Each hardware installation is different, depending on the hardware.
-But you will find some great installation videos on the Tough Top website for most types of RV awnings.
+But you will find some great step by step instructions and installation videos on the Tough Top website for most types of RV awnings.

 What Color Fabrics Do They Have?

-To be honest, in hindsight, we just didn’t realize how BAD our RV awnings were – both in appearance and condition – until we actually removed them and replaced them with the new Tough Top RV Awning fabric.
+To be honest, in hindsight, we just didn’t realize how BAD our RV awnings were – both in appearance and condition – until we actually removed them and replaced them with the new Tough Top RV Awning high quality vinyl fabric.
 We are absolutely delighted with the end result!

 Are you ready for the AFTER shot?
 Drum roll please…….